pingcap/tidb-operator/en/backup-to-gcs.md

 kubectl get bks -n test1 -owide
 ```

-Execute the following command to check all the backup items:
+Use the following command to check all the backup items:

 {{< copyable "shell-regular" >}}